Connect with us

 2029 or later10/19.1%

-For those following the markets, the key question is whether Starmer departs quickly or manages to stabilise his position and remain in place for longer.
+The key question for those following the markets is whether Starmer departs quickly or manages to stabilise his position and remain in place for longer.
 Current pricing clearly favours a near-term exit, though the longer odds reflect an outside chance that he survives the immediate pressure.

 Who will replace Keir Starmer?